-Yellow fever vaccine recommendation map for Democratic Republic of the Congo
+Yellow fever vaccine recommendation map for Guinea

-· Click on map to open in a new window
+• Click on map to open in a new window

 Some travellers

 The vaccines in this section are recommended for some travellers visiting this country.
 Information on when these vaccines should be considered can be found by clicking on the arrow.
 Vaccines are listed alphabetically.